scenprogs/IQtoMorse/README.md

 3. **fc** - cutoff frequency in hertz [optional]
 4. **-plot** - enables plot [optional]

-The cutoff frequency is taken from frequency automatically in case no optional cutoff frequency has given.
+The cutoff frequency is taken from frequency domain automatically in case no optional cutoff frequency has given.

 ###### Examples:
 ```console